mcellteam/mcell/libmcell/documentation/generated/instantiation.rst

 * | **region**: Region = None
   | Defines a volume or surface region where to release molecules.
   | Setting it sets shape to Shape.REGION_EXPR.
+  | When this is a release of volume molecules, and both compartment and region are set,
+  | this sets shape to Shape.REGION_EXPR and the target region is the intersection
+  | of the region and the compartment.

 * | **location**: List[float] = None
   | Defines center of a sphere where to release molecules.